r-causal/causal_inference_r_workshop/README.md

 ### Installing materials locally

+We will provide a link to a Posit Cloud space for the workshop.
+However, we recommend also installing the materials locally so you have two options.

-We will be using Posit Cloud for the workshop, but if you would like to install the required packages and course materials, we have an R package called {[causalworkshop](https://github.com/malcolmbarrett/causalworkshop)} to help you do that!
+To install the required packages and course materials, we have an R package called {[causalworkshop](https://github.com/malcolmbarrett/causalworkshop)} to help you do that!
 You can install {[causalworkshop](https://github.com/malcolmbarrett/causalworkshop)}